clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 :command:`swupd` operates against a published manifest of files for a particular |CL| version that contains the unique hash of each file.
-This is the basis of the :command:`swupd verify` subcommand, which allows a |CL|
+This is the basis of the :command:`swupd diagnose` subcommand, which allows a |CL|
 system to check for and remediate any discrepancies to system files.
-As necessary, :command:`swupd verify` provides a useful way for software developers to return to a known filesystem state.
+As necessary, :command:`swupd diagnose` provides a useful way for software developers to return to a known filesystem state.

 Bundles